FREE SHIPPING on orders of $85 or more

 Scottish surnames are distinguished by a multitude of spelling variations because, over the centuries, the names were frequently translated into and from Gaeli c.
 Furthermore, the spelling of surnames was rarely consistent because medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules.
 The different versions of a surname, such as the inclusion of the patronymic prefix "Mac", frequently indicated a religious or Clan affiliation or even a division of the family.
 Moreover, a large number of foreign names were brought into Scotland, accelerating accentuating the alterations to various surnames.
 The name lamont has also been spelled Lamont, Lamonte, Lamond, Lammon, Lamon, Lamount and many more.

 This web page shows only a small excerpt of our lamont research.
-Another 588 words (42 lines of text) covering the years 1456, 1539, and 1663 are included under the topic Early lamont History in all our PDF Extended History products.
+Another 588 words (42 lines of text) covering the years 1456, 1539, and 1663 are included under the topic Early lamont History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early lamont Notables in all our PDF Extended History products.
+More information is included under the topic Early lamont Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the lamont family moved to Ireland, but this topic is not covered in this excerpt.
-Another 74 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 74 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first immigrants to cross the Atlantic and come to North America carried the name lamont, or a variant listed above:

 lamont Settlers in United States in the 18th Century lamont Settlers in United States in the 19th Century lamont Settlers in United States in the 20th Century